gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - ~~--refresh-dependencies does not cause error when plugin is not cached~~
 - ~~Not found response is not cached (plugin can be “found” in a subsequent build)~~
 - ~~Error response is not cached~~
-- ~~Unexpected response is not cached
+- ~~Unexpected response is not cached~~
+- ~~`--offline` can be used if response is cached~~
+- ~~`--offline` fails build if plugin is not cached~~
+- ~~cached resolution by previous version is used~~

 ## Story: Error message for unknown plugin or plugin version includes link to relevant human search interfaces

+The “not found” responses from the portal include an arbitrary message.
+This should be displayed to the user, as it can provide more information.

+e.g. when a plugin is not found, the URL of the search interface can be displayed.
+When a particular version is not found, the URL for the plugin can be displayed (which provides the available versions)

 ### Test Coverage

-- Not found messages from resolution service include link to search UI (to help user find the plugin they are after) - (this URL should be provided by the resolution service response, not hardcoded into Gradle)
+- ~~When a plugin is not found, the message provided by the resolution service is displayed~~
+- ~~When a plugin version is not found, the message provided by the resolution service is displayed~~

 ## Story: Make new plugin resolution mechanism public